sidev86/sidev86/README.md

 </div>
 <h1>✨ Welcome ✨</h1>
 <h2>About me</h2>
-I'm a software developer with a strong foundation in C, C++, and Python, currently expanding my skills in web development.
+<p>I'm a software developer with a strong foundation in C, C++, and Python, currently expanding my skills in web development.
 I have hands-on experience building projects that enhance my understanding of low-level programming and object-oriented design.
-I'm passionate about writing maintainable, reusable code and solving complex problems through structured, thoughtful solutions.
+I'm passionate about writing maintainable, reusable code and solving complex problems through structured, thoughtful solutions.</p>

-I'm actively seeking job opportunities where I can contribute to real-world applications, grow within a collaborative team, and continuously improve my skills as a developer.
+<p>I'm actively seeking job opportunities where I can contribute to real-world applications, grow within a collaborative team, and continuously improve my skills as a developer.</p>